How to make Akara

 - Mortar and Pestle

 - First, wash the beans to remove the bean coats.
 After removing all the bean coats, soak the beans in water for about 2 hours.
-This will make the beans soft for grinding.
+This will make the beans soft enough for grinding.

 - Wash and chop the pepper and onions into sizeable pieces.

 - Grind the beans, together with the pieces of pepper and onions.
-Do not add too much of water when grinding as this will make it difficult for your Akara balls to form well when it is time to fry the barter.
+Do not add too much of water when grinding as doing this will make it difficult for your Akara balls to form well when it is time to fry the barter.

 - Pour the vegetable oil into a medium-sized pan.
 Set the pan over medium-low heat.

 - Put a sizeable quantity of the beans paste into the mortar.
 This should be the quantity you can fry at a go.

 - Using the pestle, stir the beans paste in a continuous circle-like motion.
 This stirring technique will act as a leavening agent; causing the beans paste to rise.